Alternative approach to thermodynamic phase transitions: Brief review of various methods

 In the canonical ensemble, discontinuities of the heat capacity are indicated as the phase transition points.
-The heat capacity in the canonical ensemble is given by
+The heat capacity in the context of canonical ensemble is given by

-The main application of heat capacity is studying thermal stability.
-Positivity of $C_{Q}$ can guarantee thermal stability of a system while its negative sign is regarded as instability.
+The main application of heat capacity is for studying thermal stability.
+Positivity of $C_{Q}$ can guarantee thermal stability of a system, while its negativity is regarded as an instability.

-On the other hand, in order to study the critical behavior of a thermodynamical system, one is required to obtain equation of state, $P=P(T,V)$.
-In the context of black hole thermodynamics, regarding the temperature of a typical black hole in the presence of cosmological constant, one may find $T=T(m,r_{+},\Lambda ,Q,$ other\;hairs).
-We can consider the cosmological constant as a dynamical pressure and take into account the relation between the event horizon radius ($r_{+}$) with the volume to find an equation of state, $P=P(T,V)$.
-Applying the properties of a critical point in isothermal $P-V$ diagrams (inflection point), one finds $\left( \frac{ \partial P}{\partial V}\right) _{T}=\left( \frac{\partial ^{2}P}{\partial V^{2}}\right) _{T}=0$.
-The mentioned relations help us to find the critical points, hence possible phase transitions.
-This method is highly depending on the values of temperature.It is worth to mention that this method is not practical for black holes with non-spherical horizons in most of gravitational theories.
-In order to avoid such restriction, we have to use a new prescription for obtaining the critical values in the extended phase space.
+On the other hand, in order to study the critical behavior of a thermodynamical system, one is required to obtain an equation of state, $ P=P(T,V)$.
+In the context of black hole thermodynamics, one may find the temperature of a typical black hole in the presence of the cosmological constant $T=T(m,r_{+},\Lambda ,Q, other\;hairs)$.
+We can consider the cosmological constant as a dynamical pressure and take into account the relation between the event horizon radius ($r_{+}$) and the volume to find an equation of state, $P=P(T,V)$.
+Applying the properties of a critical point in an isothermal $P-V$ diagram (inflection point), one finds $ \left( \frac{\partial P}{\partial V}\right) _{T}=\left( \frac{\partial ^{2}P }{\partial V^{2}}\right) _{T}=0$.
+This relation helps us to find the critical points, and the possible phase transitions.
+This method very much depends on the value of temperature.
+It is worth mentioning that this method is not practical for black holes with non-spherical horizon in most gravitational theories.
+In order to avoid such a restriction, we should use an alternative method for obtaining the critical values in the extended phase space.